CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Observe the results of the execution.

     > You will notice that results are coming from more than one partition.
-You can observe this by looking at the values for ``enrollmentYear`` on the left-hand side of the output.
+You can observe this by looking at the values for ``type`` on the left-hand side of the output.

 1. Click the **🗙** symbol to close the terminal pane.